mattmkim/safe-roads/README.md

 * After calling a db command, quitting the server.js file takes a while with control c.
 Run server.js
 * Make sure your queries use a backtik and not a quotation mark.
 * Look at testRoutes as an example for how to write routes
+* When query has SQL syntax error have to restart server.